noodleedoos/noodleverse/020 - Resources/Notes/Lymphoma.md

 ---
 # Aeitology
 ~
-Lymphoid tissue and stratified squamous epithelium growth
+Lymphoid tissue and stratified squamous epithelium growth. it is cancer